Anastrozole (Generic Name)

 - Swallow the medicine whole.
 Do not chew, break or crush it.

 - You can take the medicine with or without food.
 If you have nausea, take it with food.

-- If you miss a dose, take it as soon as you remember.
-Do not take it if it is close (within 12 hours) to your next dose.
-Just take the next dose at your normal time.
+- Missed dose: If you miss a dose, take it as soon as you remember.
+If it is close to your next dose (within 12 hours), skip the missed dose and take the next dose at your normal time.
 Do not take more than 1 dose at a time.
 Do not take extra doses.

 - Your bone density and lipid panel may be checked while on this medication.
 Talk about this with your doctor.

 There are no known interactions of anastrazole with food.
 This drug may interact with other medicines.
 Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
 The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.
 Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 Call your doctor or nurse right away if you have any of these symptoms: